 The 3 Types of Reloading Presses and Kits:

 There are really only 3 type of presses.
 You should be aware of each does before you can decide on what is the best reloading press.
 What reloading presses do is to put all the 4 items that make a bullet together.
 The four parts of a bullet are the bullet itself, the powder, the primer, and the brass that holds them all together.
 Single stage and turret presses handle the steps one at a time whereas a progressive press handles the all stages at the same time, like a Model T factory.

 If you’re pressed for time, here’s our recommendation for the best reloading kits (and you would want a kit when starting out) in each category.
-All enjoy very high reloading press reviews (above 4 out of 5 ratings on Amazon).
+All enjoy very high reviews.
 In each section below, we’ll first talk about the press then give a detailed explanation of what that kind of press does—i.e., single stage press, turret press, the best progressive reloading press, etc. (Reloading shotgun shells is a whole another matter; check out our reloading .410s here and 12/20-gauge shells here.)

 The Best Single Stage Reloading Press

 - Lee Precision Anniversary Challenger Kit II